 How Can You Implement Just-in-time Learning Through Performance Support Tools?

 Just-in-time learning should be available in the employee’s natural workflow, creating an accessible and seamless connection between job performance and learning.
-Implementing just-in-time learning is most effective when performance support tools can organize information based on a specific job process and customized audience needs.
+Effective implementation of just-in-time learning occurs when performance support tools organize information based on specific job processes and customized audience needs.

 There are many options when implementing a performance support tool, including Digital Adoption Platforms (DAPs) like WalkMe and Whatfix.
 These tools allow you to include in-app tutorials and walkthrough overlays, helping employees learn new applications and processes.